-Harm suffered by Indigenous communities is extreme due to conditions in which the majority of Indigenous populations live globally, including lack of access to essential services, poverty, poor sanitation, and other key preventive measures, such as clean water, soap, and disinfectant.
-Likewise, most medical facilities, if and when there are any, are often under-equipped and under-staffed.
-All of these factors, and many more, constitute a real risk for the spread of COVID-19 among communities resulting in many deaths.
+Harm suffered by Indigenous communities is extreme due to conditions in which the majority of Indigenous populations live, which include lack of access to essential services, poor sanitation, and key preventive measures, such as clean water, soap, and disinfectant.
+Medical facilities, if and when there are any, are often under-equipped and under-staffed.
+All of these factors, and many more, constitute a real risk for the spread of COVID-19 among communities resulting in multiple deaths.

-In addition, other communities are experiencing significant socioeconomic-medical impacts caused by the pandemic.
-In the US, tribal governments were slated to receive $10 billion in direct emergency relief from the CARES Act (the $2 trillion COVID-19 stimulus bill that became law on March 27th) however, more than 6 weeks later, no tribes have received any of the funds.
+In addition, Many are experiencing significant socio-economic impacts caused by the pandemic.
 Jobs and homes are being lost, utilities shut off, and access to basic necessities like diapers, transportation to medical appointments, food for livestock, and food insecurity is available.
 People are unable to get enough food to feed their families or seeds to plant gardens.
-These situations will only get worse as the pandemic is projected to remain in full force for quite a number of months.

-Simultaneously, because of our long history of standing in solidarity and in deep relations with Indigenous communities, many of you have asked the Center for Sacred Studies and The Fountain how you can be of service.
+Simultaneously, because of our established long history of standing in solidarity and in deep relations with Indigenous relatives and communities, many of you within the Center for Sacred Studies community have asked how you can be of service.

-Your tax-deductible gift will provide emergency grants to meet the highest priority needs of Indigenous families and communities impacted by COVID-19.
-These mini-grants will be used to purchase key items such as:
+Multiple requests are waiting to be fulfilled.
+Your tax-deductible gift will provide emergency mini-grants to meet the highest priority needs of many more Indigenous families and communities impacted by COVID-19.
+Key items such as:

-• personal Protection Equipment (eye protection, gowns, gloves, face masks)
+• medical/PPE supplies (eye protection, gowns, gloves, face masks) and sanitation supplies

 • seeds, gardening supplies and equipment